 What is the difference between an L4L sponsor and an L4L donor?

 Because L4L is an IRS-approved 501(c)(3) non-profit organization, all gifts made to L4L are fully tax-deductible.
 We are funded 100% through charitable gifts.
 We receive no government grants and have no other sources of funding.
 Charitable giving makes the L4L program possible.
-Anyone who makes a gift to L4L is considered a donor, and we are grateful for every single donor.
-The term "sponsor" is used to describe an individual or a group - such as a family, church, civic organization or just a group of friends - which has made an annual, ongoing financial commitment to L4L.
+Anyone who makes a gift to L4L is considered a Donor, and we are grateful for the generosity we receive from every single donor.
+The term "sponsor" is used to describe an individual or a group - such as a family, church, civic organization, or just a group of friends - which has made an annual, ongoing financial commitment to L4L.
 Student Sponsors maintain a commitment from $150 per year up to $2,499 per year in support of our core lunch program.
-School Sponsors have committed a minimum of $2,500 per year to suppor the lunch program at a specific school.
-As School Sponsors, they receive the added benefits of their name(s) on a permanent banner at the school, are featured on the L4L website, they receive correspondence from their sponsored school each year, and they have the opportunity to visit the school they support when they travel to Honduras with us.
+School Sponsors have committed a minimum of $2,500 per year to support the lunch program at a specific school.
+As School Sponsors, they receive the added benefits of their name(s) on a permanent banner at the school, they are featured on the L4L website, they receive correspondence from their sponsored school each year, and they have the opportunity to visit the school they support when they travel to Honduras with us.
 You may view a roster of our School Sonsors on the Schools page of our website.

 Is L4L considered a faith-based non-profit?

 L4L is an independent 501(c)(3) non-profit organization, and as such we are not officially a faith-based organization.
-Many of our supporters are active in churches which are either part of a mainline denomination or non-denominational, and some supporters are not involved in any church at all.
+Many of our supporters are active in churches that are either part of a mainline denomination or non-denominational, and some supporters are not involved in any church at all.
 We are supported by a number of churches in the US, as well as a number of Rotary Clubs, small businesses, individuals, informal groups, and families.
 Our decision to remain an independent non-profit is intentional.
 As an example, several of our supporters participate in employee matching gift programs - and many of these corporate giving programs state explicitly that they do not support faith-based organizations.
 By remaining independent, and therefore appealing to the broadest possible spectrum of supporters, we can more easily grow our base of support and impact the lives of even more kids in Honduras.
 This was a decision made in the very earliest of days of L4L by our Founder, Ron Hicks, and our current Borard and Staff fully agree that remaining independent is the best way to ensure the long-term success of the organization.
 Our focus is not on any affiliation at the organizational level, but on improving the lives of as many struggling Honduran kids as we can possibly reach.

-How did L4L end-up in this particular region of Honduras?
+How did L4L end up in this particular region of Honduras?

 As our Founder, Ron Hicks was preparing for retirement in 2004, he made a motorcycle trip through Latin America.
 He left his home in Montgomery, Alabama, shipped his Moto Guzzi motorcycle to Brownsville, Texas, and began his journey there ... a journey that would take him through Mexico, Guatemala, El Salvador, Honduras, Nicaragua, and Costa Rica.
 As he was passing through a border checkpoint between El Salvador and Honduras, he was approached by a dirty young girl whom he later learned was named Anabel (pronounced "Annabelle").
 Neither spoke the other's language, so Anabel reached out her hand asking for spare change.
 Ron gave her a few coins, then watched her immediately use those few coins to purchase food from a street vendor.
 He later learned that over 70% of families in rural southern Honduras lived in abject poverty and that kids routinely dropped out of school at very young ages because they were desperate to find food to survive each day.
 This desperation had created a multi-generational cycle of poverty with no end in sight.
 The plight of these Honduran children touched Ron's heart, and his determination led him to create Lunches for Learning right there in the Valle Department of Honduras ... the place where Anabel impacted his life simply by reaching out to him with an empty hand and an empty stomach.